 You will see that WordPress has automatically added the following sample content to your site after the installation:

-Cleaning Up WordPress – Deleting The Sample Comment
+Cleaning Up WordPress – How To Delete The Sample Comment

-Let’s begin cleaning up your new WordPress installation by deleting the comment from Mr. WordPress displayed in the “Recent Comments” section.
+Let’s begin to clean up your new WordPress installation by deleting the comment from Mr. WordPress displayed in the “Recent Comments” section.

 Position your mouse cursor over the comment and a menu will appear under the comment.
 Click on the ‘Trash’ link …